CBD oil for dogs

 Legal situation in Germany and Austria

-- The use by veterinarians is currently legally restricted because CBD is not listed in the EMA veterinary medicinal product database.
+- The use by veterinarians is currently legally restricted because CBD is not listed in the EMA's veterinary medicinal product database.
 A medically supervised application is still possible within the framework of a therapy trial.

-Safety and tolerability
+safety and tolerability

 Veterinary studies on Long-term use of CBD in dogs are still limited but so far show a favorable safety profile: